itead/Segnix/README.md

 Through ITEAD-SDK, users can directly access to the Linux platform hardware resources such as GPIO, UART, SPI, I2C etc. ITEAD-SDK supports various hardware platforms.
-For now, it supports Iteaduino Plus A10/A20 Core ,ibox and Raspberry Pi.
+For now, it supports Iteaduino Plus A10/A20 Core, ibox and Raspberry Pi.
 Meanwhile, It also provides a great amount of libraries for all kinds of child board like NFC(PN532) module, GPS shield, GSM(SIM900/SIM908) shield, nRF24L01 module, OLED and LCD module etc. Without